UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

 where to put the components in `App.js`.
 Fortunately, templates allow us to easily move items around the framework.

-8. Rearrange the components etc. to create a specific page layout:
+8. Rearrange the components to create a specific page layout:

    1. You now have three components that could be grouped together and one that doesn't belong with the others.
       Put the odd one out at the top of the page.